 Description

-The ten bay west elevation of the east range has square window openings with shouldered and eared architrave to both floors, divided by a plat band.
-Towards the left-hand end is the carriage entrance with a barrel-vaulted ceiling that incorporates first-floor taking-in doors.
-The east elevation of this range is plain with small, deeply recessed rectangular openings.
+The ten-bay west elevation of the east range has square window openings with shouldered and eared architrave on both floors, separated by a plat band.
+Towards the left-hand end is the carriage entrance, which has a barrel-vaulted ceiling and includes first-floor taking-in doors.
+The east elevation of this range is plain, featuring small, deeply recessed rectangular openings.
+The interior was not inspected in 2018.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.